 “With knowledge emerging as some central factor of wealth production, this classical logic of exploitation no longer works.
 So, for example, Bill Gates owns what Marx calls part of our general intellect, our symbolic substance, means of communication.
 And, it’s as if, in order for us to communicate among ourselves, we have to pay him rent.
 And, also, this I think changes the very definition of what is ‘proletariat’ today.
 Proletarian is no longer just the working class.
 It’s no longer typical.
 Even to be a little bit cynical, today, it’s almost as if most of the protests today—protests of the unemployed and so on—are, ironically, sustained by a demand, ‘Please, provide us with a job where we can be, at least in a normal way, exploited.’”

-The animation here with the Žižek toy playing the cymbals would make such an excellent gif…
+The animation here with the Žižek toy playing the cymbals would make a hilarious gif…

 “The modern media, so to speak, colonize, partly create, partly colonize, partly mobilize, collective fantasies.”